 One common group of words you might want to avoid is employment search keywords.
 These are related to people searching for jobs or other employment opportunities.
 If this is not the aim of your campaign, then it is highly suggested to add the following words to your negative keyword list:

 Someone looking to improve their knowledge or a set of skills, rather than buying a product usually mentions education search negative keywords in searches.
 These keywords may include:

 Research and information-related negative keywords are essential for anyone running an eCommerce website.
 These keywords are vital in reducing the amount of window shoppers visiting your ad:

 Not Convinced Yet?

-Neglecting to make use of negative words can result in wasting hundreds of dollars because of irrelevant visits to your ad, consequently adding to the ‘clicks’ you pay for throughout your ‘pay-per-click’ campaign.
+Neglecting to make use of negative words can result in wasting hundreds of dollars because of irrelevant traffic from your ads, consequently adding to the amount you pay for your PPC campaign.